mustafakaba/mustafakaba.github.io/_pages/publications.md

 * <span style="color:Black"> Reputation Signalling and Exports in Contract-Intensive Industries *(with [Nicole Stoelinga](https://www.nicolestoelinga.com/home))* </span>

 	<font size="2.5"> Reputation plays a crucial role in business and trade.
 In this paper, we argue that contract-intensive industries are more likely to suffer from a reputation trap due to their heavy reliance on relationship-specific inputs that are otherwise not sold on exchange.
-We then argue that a way out from this trap is to have a third-party organization signalling reputation on behalf of it.
-We test the effectiveness of this strategy by using the Olympics Games as an instrument to signal reputation and to increase the export levels of contract-intensive industries.
-We find that hosting the Olympics lead to ~20% increase in exports of these industries.  </font>
+We then argue that a way out of this trap is to have a third-party organization signalling reputation on behalf of them.
+We test the effectiveness of this strategy using the Olympics Games as an instrument to signal reputation and to increase the export levels of contract-intensive industries.
+We find that hosting the Olympics lead to ~20% increase in the exports of these industries compared to non-contract-intensive industries.  </font>

 * <span style="color:Black"> Takeover of Local Governments, Public Procurement Performance, and Public Service Delivery